mox692/tokio/proposal.en.md

    * Sharding rings in the multi-threaded runtime (one ring per thread)
    * Expanding the use of io_uring to other filesystem APIs
    * Smarter batching logic for submission
-   * Leveraging registered buffers and registered files
+   * Exploring the possibilities of using advanced features, such as registered buffers or registered files
 4. Use io_uring as the default for `File::new`, `fs::read`, `fs::write`, etc.
 5. Stabilize (remove `tokio_unstable`)